meteorrn/meteor-react-native/docs/api.md

 - callback

+#### `Accounts.has2faEnabled(callback)`

+Checks if the current user has 2fa enabled, via callback; cf. [the meteor docs](https://docs.meteor.com/packages/accounts-2fa#Accounts-has2faEnabled)

+**Arguments**

+- callback - Called with an error on the first argument, e.g. if the user is currently not logged in, and a boolean result on the second argument, if the user has 2fa enabled.

 #### `Accounts._hashPassword(plaintext)` => `{algorithm:"sha-256", digest:"..."}`

 Hashes a password using the sha-256 algorithm.
 Returns an object formatted for use in accounts calls.
 You can access the raw hashed string using the digest property.